collectionspace/Tools/benchmarks/db-benchmark/README.txt

 shmall) at the time of execution.

-To display usage instructions, run the script without arguments. e.g. from the current directory:
+To display usage instructions, run the script without arguments.
+E.g. from the current directory:

 ./db_benchmark.pl